Conforming Loan Limit Up to $625,000? Jumping the Gun and Why It Matters

 Two quick reminders: (1) The FHFA is the agency that regulates Fannie Mae and Freddie Mac; and (2) Conforming loans “conform” to the more lax (relative to jumbo) underwriting guidelines offered by Fannie Mae and Freddie Mac.

-Lenders usually did not offer higher conforming loan limits prior to the FHFA’s announcement b/c they ran the risk of having unsalable loans, as few investors would buy a conforming loan that exceeded the loan limits (b/c it would not be “backed” by Fannie or Freddie).
+Lenders usually did not offer higher conforming loan limits prior to the FHFA’s announcement because they ran the risk of having unsalable loans, as few investors would buy a conforming loan that exceeded the loan limits (because it would not be “backed” by Fannie or Freddie).
 As another reminder, mortgage lenders only make money when they sell loans – and an unsalable loan can result in losses as high as six figures.

 THIS YEAR IS DIFFERENT BECAUSE THE MORTGAGE MARKET IS SO MUCH MORE COMPETITIVE!

-Lenders are offering higher loan limits for two reasons: (1) b/c they have done their own analyses and believe with some certainty that the FHFA will increase the loan limit to $625,000 in any case; and (2) the market is far more competitive today than it has been in years past, so when one lender takes this risk – many others follow suit b/c they have to in order to remain competitive.
+Lenders are offering higher loan limits for two reasons: (1) because they have done their own analyses and believe with some certainty that the FHFA will increase the loan limit to $625,000 in any case; and (2) the market is far more competitive today than it has been in years past, so when one lender takes this risk – many others follow suit because they have to in order to remain competitive.

 JVM Lending is of course one of those lenders.